xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-CREATE.OBJECT   Creates an object
+CREATE.OBJECT&nbsp;&nbsp;&nbsp;Creates an object

-DISPLAY   Controls how an object is displayed
+DISPLAY&nbsp;&nbsp;&nbsp;Controls how an object is displayed

 Return to [top](#H)